testdeck/testdeck/README.md

 npm install
 ```

-This will install all required dependencies and will also bootstrap `lerna`.
+This will bootstrap `lerna` and install all external (dev) dependencies.

 The following npm scripts are available

+- `build`     -- runs the build script in all packages
+- `clean`     -- runs the clean script in all packages
+- `clean-all` -- runs the clean-all script in all packages (requires `npm install` afterwards)
-- `npm run tslint`      -- runs `tslint` on all sources in all available packages
+- `lint`      -- runs the lint script in all packages
-- `npm run tslint-fix`  -- runs `tslint --fix` on all sources in all available packages
+- `lint-fix`  -- runs the lint-fix script in all packages
-- `npm test`            -- run all tests on all available packages
+- `test`      -- runs the test script in all packages

 ## Resources